"Networking” is more than just a 21st century buzzword.

 Networking is more than meeting new people at work events or creating new connections with professionals on LinkedIn.
 Networking is now considered to be a future-proof skill.
 Knowing how to build meaningful connections using the power of networking is a professional strength that can help you build a career and secure the jobs you really want.

-A survey conducted by SEEK Australia, discovered that 85% of job seekers are more likely to find a job through networking.
+A survey conducted by SEEK Australia, discovered that job seekers were more likely to find a job through their network, than through online applications alone.
 Not every job or opportunity is advertised.
 Sometimes, it’s all about who you know, and less about what you know.

 You can build meaningful connections by attending industry events, engaging in conversation, and by actively participating in professional communities both online and offline.